-To ensure the Australian ACE sector can support Australia’s national economic recovery through its education, training and community development.
+To ensure the ACE sector can support Australia’s national economic recovery through education, training and community development.

-The National 2021 ACE Summit will also broaden the knowledge of the national ACE sector, and showcase its community-based, innovative programs and pathways that can help governments succeed in meeting Australia’s sticky economic, employment and social problems in the light of the Coronavirus pandemic-induced recession.
+The National 2021 ACE Summit will broaden the knowledge of the national ACE sector, and showcase its community-based, innovative programs and pathways that can help governments succeed in meeting Australia’s economic, employment and social challenges in the light of the Coronavirus pandemic-induced recession.

 Enhanced capacity of the ACE sector, along with stronger connections across states and regions, will deliver real results for the Australian economy.
 The ACE sector has unrealised potential and capacity to produce local and regional economic benefits and job pathways.
 The Summit will examine relevant national and state policy settings, programs and support, and the ACE sector’s strengths, geographic and organisational capabilities, structures and achievements.